evangambit/sharded-matrix/README.md

 Notworthy features:

-1. Multi-process inner product compuation that splits the work across the sharded files.
-Notably this is enough to support
+1. Multi-process inner-product computation that splits the work across the sharded files.
+Notably this is enough to support...

 2. Parallelized linear regression.
 Even if your dataset doesn't fit into memory, if you can invert a DxD matrix, then you can perform the linear regression.